mojo-consulting/mojo-consulting.github.io/content/blog/welcome-to-mojo.md

 Our purpose is to help everyone in the product development process excel by introducing fundamental insights, sharing powerful tools and offering top notch services for digital product development.

-For more info about our values, background and experience, check out our (about page)[/about].
+For more info about our values, background and experience, check out our [about page](/about).

 ## Key Concepts